 1. Zero-shot prompting — The basic technique

-Zero-shot consists of giving an instruction to AI without any examples.
+Zero-shot means giving the AI an instruction without any examples.
 This is what most people do naturally.

 The AI understands the task and executes it thanks to its training.
-This technique works well for simple and unambiguous tasks.
+This technique works well for simple, unambiguous tasks.

 When to use it: factual questions, simple translations, calculations, tasks where the expected result is obvious.